Who is Horizon West Transmission?

 In May 2023, CAISO identified a portfolio of transmission projects in its 2022-2023 Transmission Plan that are needed to meet growing energy demand.

-Overall, the proposed transmission line will help maintain the reliability of the electric grid and help California meet its energy goals by providing access to multiple energy resources.
+Overall, the proposed transmission line will help maintain the reliability of the electric grid and help meet state energy goals by providing access to multiple energy resources.

 What is your role in this project?